dhnlr/Online-House-Selling/README.md

 Ps.
 Sorry for using image and other work without permission.
 Please, don't sue me.

 ## Problem
 I have problem with NodeJS in my system.
-It ruins my spirit to finish this project.

 If you know how to fix this error, please message me.
 ```
 /usr/bin/node8[12871]: ../src/node_buffer.cc:210:char* node::Buffer::Data(v8::Local<v8::Value>): Assertion `val->IsArrayBufferView()' failed.
  1: node::Abort() [/usr/bin/node8]